magnetikonline/docker-html5-validator/README.md

-# Docker W3C/HTML5 validator image
+# Docker W3C/HTML5 validator instance
 Dockerfile for the creation of a self contained W3C Markup validator (with HTML5 validation) instance for fast/offline validation of authored HTML documents.

 Setup of such a configuration can be tricky and a little messy so having all this in an isolated and automated way seemed like a good idea.